open/close all folders

 - Disproportionate Retribution: Because she's a hero doesn't mean she won't resort to vicious intimidation sometimes; don't think she won't go so far as to break your arm if she catches you bullying.

 - Dub Name Change: "Renée Roberts" in the 4Kids dub.
+It is probably a shoutout to the actress Renee Roberts.

 - Even the Girls Want Her: Minto is a huge fan of hers and often describes her with hearts in her eyes.